Judged Show 2023

 SELLING YOUR QUILT

 You may choose to offer your quilt for sale while on exhibition.
-If you do, 25% of the selling price will be donated to the Texas Quilt Museum.
+If it sells, 25% of the selling price will be donated to the Texas Quilt Museum.
 The Museum is a 501(c)(3) non-profit organization.
 Please check with your tax advisor for information on how to deduct the donation.
-Payment will be made by December 15, 2023.
+Payment will be made by December 31, 2025.

 FINALIST’S LIABILITY/INSURANCE INFORMATION